New Salem, Massachusetts: Transportation

 The town has no interstates or limited-access highways, lying just south of Massachusetts Route 2, the major east–west route through northern Massachusetts.
 Its easiest access lies along U.S. Route 202, which runs from Pelham in the west and through the town's center before heading north into Orange and towards Route 2.
 For approximately the last half-mile the route is in New Salem, it runs concurrently with Massachusetts Route 122, which enters New Salem through Petersham, heading northwest towards Route 202 before both enter Orange and split shortly thereafter.

 The nearest general aviation airport is Orange Municipal Airport to the north, and the nearest national air service can be reached at Bradley International Airport in Connecticut, some 50 mi south of town.

 Education

-New Salem is home to the Swift River Elementary School which serves K–6, which also serves students from Wendall.
+New Salem is home to the Swift River Elementary School which serves K–6, which also serves students from Wendell.
 High School students then attend Ralph C. Mahar Regional High School in Orange.